Why is it warm in summer and cold in winter? Why is it hot in summer and cold in winter? Why is it cold in winter

 At the beginning of my research, in order to try to answer the main question “Why is it cold in winter and warm in summer?”, I put forward several basic assumptions:

 Hypothesis 1 .
 In summer, the whole world rejoices, flowers bloom, vegetables and fruits grow, berries and mushrooms ripen.
-In autumn, nature prepares for sleep.
+In autumn, nature prepares for bed.
 And when nature falls asleep, Winter covers it with a blanket - snow.
-And the snow is cold, so it's getting cold.
+And the snow is cold, so it gets cold.

 Hypothesis 2 .
 It is warmer in summer because the Earth is closer to the Sun at this time.

 Hypothesis 3 .
 In summer, the sun rises higher above the horizon.
-Accordingly, more direct rays enter the Earth's atmosphere and warm it up longer.
-Therefore, it is warm in summer.
-And in winter, on the contrary, the Sun is lower above the horizon, it heats weaker.
-Therefore, it is cold at this time of the year.
+Accordingly, more direct rays enter the Earth’s atmosphere and heat it up for longer.
+That's why it's warm in summer.
+In winter, on the contrary, the Sun is lower above the horizon and heats less.
+That's why it's cold at this time of year.

 4. Theoretical and practical part